 There are two types of smartphone users.
-Those that are not fond of headphone jack removal and those that don’t mind it all that much.
+Those that are not fond of headphone jack removal and those that don’t mind it all that much or even prefer using TWSs and Bluetooth headphones.
 We all know that a Bluetooth headset will never be able to replicate sound from good old wired headphones.
 Especially if the volume on Bluetooth earphones is too low and users can’t increase it above a certain point.

 There’s seemingly a workaround for this that allows users to increase the volume of Bluetooth headphones.
 We made sure to share it with you below.

 Why is my Bluetooth volume low on Android?

 In order to protect users from potential hearing damage, Android’s limit on max volume is quite low for Bluetooth audio devices.
 Also, different OEMs may regulate Bluetooth volume differently and even different devices made by the same company don’t have to sound the same at the max or lowest volume.